gipplab/AnnoMathTeX/README.md

   * which sources contained the conecpt that the user selected for the annotation
   * which position the selected concept had in the column.
 * Randomized and anonymzed recommendation sources, or information shown to user.
+* 10 recommendations per source (less if 10 not present)

 ## Components/Modules/Workflow